seanthegeek/yaramail/_sources/tutorial.md.txt

 The [meta section][yara_meta] specifies arbitrary metadata key-value pairs of metadata that can be useful to humans and/or the scanner application.
-`yaramail` uses a few special metadata identifies:
+`yaramail` uses a few specific metadata keys:

 | Key              | Description                                                                                                                                                                           |
 |------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|